 Corporate Budget Reductions Savings reflect the implementation of the Community Hub and Library Service review and include staff cost savings following a restructure.
 Income represents the funding from Public Health used to support the costs associated with Community Hubs.

-Savings relate to the application of a cash freeze to some supplies and services budgets.
+Departmental Budget Reductions to Fund Pressures Savings relate to the application of a cash freeze to some supplies and services budgets.

 2017/2018 BUDGET - SERVICE UNIT: LOGISTICS